nextgis/docs_ngcom/source/collector.rst

 ==============================================

 .. note::

-	You can use described functionality on all pricing plans.
-However, you can only add new users on the `Premium plan <https://nextgis.com/pricing-base/>`_.
-Other plans only have one Collector user available.
+	In the cloud, you can use the described functionality on all pricing plans.
+However, Free and Mini plans have onle one Collector user available.
+You can add new users on the `Premium plan <https://nextgis.com/pricing-base/>`_.

+	For on-premise solutions, data collection functionality is available for NextGIS Web `Extended <https://nextgis.com/pricing/#ngwextended>`_ and `Enterprise <https://nextgis.com/pricing/#ngwenterprise>`_.

 Introduction
 ------------